Apply for a Paper & Bulk Paper Wholesale Trading License in Dubai

 Submit incorporation documents and shareholder information

-Receive your trade licence and company documents
+Receive your trade license and company documents

 Open a corporate bank account